 MAPLE BACON SCONES

 I am so excited to introduce you to this recipe because it comes from my absolute favorite cookbook, Huckleberry.
 I have a hard copy of it at home and a digital one on my phone that I carry with me everywhere, just in case.
 Zoe Nathan taught me a few essential things about baking.
 First, buy a scale.
-The precision you get is far superior.
+The precision you get by using it is far superior.
 By using cups, you risk adding too much flour which can result in tough, hard and dry baked goods.
+No one wants that!
 Because I’m a lazy person, I also appreciate that it typically makes me use less dishes.
 Second life changing lesson, use salt when baking.
-In fact, she recommends to double the salt amount of any baking recipe (except for hers, of course).
+In fact, she recommends to double the amount of salt of any baking recipe (except for hers, of course).
 Trust me, half a teaspoon of salt won’t make your cookies taste salty, but without it, they may actually be overly sweet or worst, bland.
-The salt brings out the flavours in desserts and balances the sweetness of them.
+Salt will bring out the flavours in your desserts and balance their sweetness.

 I love making scones.
-I always make a double batch and store them in the freezer.
+I always make a big batch and store them in the freezer unbaked.
 Then, whenever I want freshly baked ones, I turn on the oven, pop them in and voilà!
-Making scones can be a little intimidating at first, but if you keep your butter cold until you’re ready to mix it in the dry ingredients, I’m sure they’ll turn out wonderful.
+Making scones can be a little intimidating at first, but if you keep your butter cold until you’re ready to mix it in the dry ingredients, you’re good to go!

 MAPLE BACON SCONES